contribsys/einhorn/README.md

 ## Compatibility

-Einhorn was developed and tested under Ruby 1.8.7.
+Einhorn runs in Ruby 2.0, 2.1, and 2.2

 ## About

-Einhorn is a project of [Stripe](https://stripe.com), led by [Greg Brockman](https://twitter.com/thegdb).
+Einhorn is a project of [Stripe](https://stripe.com), led by [Carl Jackson](https://github.com/zenazn).
 Feel free to get in touch at info@stripe.com.